 Shouldering remote work duties while being caregivers, surrogate teachers, and household managers, women in today’s workplace balance a mountain of stress.
 Health-related gender biases are so common, they have shockingly become accepted customs.

-Businesses must do their part to remedy the wellness crisis for working women.
+As we observe International Women’s Day on March 8, business leaders should reconsider how they can do their part to remedy the wellness crisis for working women.
 As a start, communicators can point out where gender assumptions threaten the health, safety and sense of belonging for employees.

 The gender gauntlet

 Single or partnered?
 Mother or childfree?
 Age 40 or older?
 Younger?
 Racial identity?
 Gender expression?